Last Updated on June 13, 2023 by Matt Musico

 Shohei Ohtani Home Runs So Far in His Career

-Outside of struggling overall at the plate in 2020, Ohtani has shown us he’s more than capable of handling big-league pitching while standing in the batter’s box.
-His 2021 breakout was just so wonderful to watch because of how much better it was.
+Outside of struggling overall at the plate in 2020, Ohtani has shown us he’s more than capable of handling big-league pitching as a hitter.

 Through his first three MLB seasons (967 plate appearances), Ohtani owned a 124 wRC+ with 47 homers, 47 doubles, 147 RBI, 133 runs scored, and a .234 ISO.
 In his MVP campaign of 2021, he posted a 152 wRC+ with 46 homers, 26 doubles, 100 RBI, 103 runs scored, and a .335 ISO.
 That elite of production has continued since then, too.